An organization’s ability to rapidly, efficiently, and effectively adapt to change.

 A metaphor for an unpredictable event – an “outlier” – that we do not expect (since nothing in our experience has given us no reason to), which has a very major positive or negative impact and which, in retrospect, hindsight bias makes us think was predictable.
 It was first used by Nassim Nicholas Taleb and is also a salute to philosopher Karl Popper.

-Organisation-wide excellence that supplements Operational Excellence with excellent strategy, communication with all stakeholders, and – critically – results.
+Organization-wide excellence that supplements Operational Excellence with excellent strategy, communication with all stakeholders, and – critically – results.

 A measurement of what can theoretically be achieved, usually expressed in terms of size, volume or number.
-In organisations, this often refers to what the theoretical maximum output is compared to what the actual output is, with the result being expressed as a percentage.
+In organizations, this often refers to what the theoretical maximum output is compared to what the actual output is, with the result being expressed as a percentage.

 The ongoing improvement of processes that lead to achievement of higher levels of performance through incremental change.